HTML & CSS Fundamentals

 What should I bring?

-Bring a laptop (Mac, PC or Linux – it doesn’t matter!)
+As far as technical things: Bring a laptop (Mac, PC or Linux – it doesn’t matter!)

-If you can, make sure you have the following software installed:
+Make sure you have the following software installed: